Proximal Gradient Method with Extrapolation and Line Search for a Class of Nonconvex and Nonsmooth Problems: Concluding remarks

 \section{Concluding remarks}

 In this paper, we considered a proximal gradient method with extrapolation and line search (PGels) for a composite optimization problem \eqref{model}, which is possibly nonconvex, nonsmooth, and non-Lipschitz.
-The basic idea of this method is to combine two simple and efficient accelerating techniques for PG, namely, extrapolation and non-monotone line search.
+The basic idea of this method is to combine two simple and efficient acceleration techniques for PG, namely, extrapolation and non-monotone line search.
 We achieved this via the special potential function \eqref{defpofun}.
 By choosing proper parameters, PGels reduces to PG, PGe or NPG.
 We also established the global subsequential convergence for PGels.
 Specifically, under some mild conditions, we showed that the sequence generated by PGels is bounded and any cluster point of the sequence is a stationary point of \eqref{model}.
 In addition, by assuming that the objective in \eqref{model} is a Kurdyka-{\L}ojasiewicz function with an exponent $\theta$, we further studied the local convergence rate of two special cases of PGels, including NPG as one case.
-Finally, we conducted some numerical experiments to demonstrate the efficiency of our method.
+Finally, we conducted some numerical experiments to demonstrate the potential advantage of combing two acceleration techniques.